ludoux/esp32-nut-server-usbhid/README.md

 Do not use it in production environment, thus it has not been tested and may be stability issues.

+**KNOWN ISSUES:** This little stuff can and will only try to connect to WiFi at booting stage.
+It will not re-connect to WiFi if it goes offline during the running phase, and you have to press the RST button or de-plug and re-plug the power cable mannually.

 ## Video Demo

-[![video_demo](README.assets/video-pic.png)](https://youtu.be/Hl-p_l7d75I)
+(Please ignore the typos on the cover lol) [![video_demo](README.assets/video-pic.png)](https://youtu.be/Hl-p_l7d75I)

 or [https://www.bilibili.com/video/BV1YP411p75y/](https://www.bilibili.com/video/BV1YP411p75y/)